avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 - The basic accounting unit of Karmachain is `Karma Coin` (KCOIN).
 The minimum amount is one-millionth KCOIN which is 1 Karma Cent (KCENT).
 1 KCENT is one Micro KCOIN.
 - The minimum testnet bonding amount is 1 KCOIN.
 We configured it in this way to make it easy to bond and validate.
 - Share the public address of you `Stash account` and request testnet KCOINs for your bond.
+- You will receive 1 million testnet Karma Coins which is sufficient to post the validation bond and additional smaller bonds.
+- Once you received some funds, transfer some of them to your `Controller account`.

 ## Bond Karma Coins
 Follow these steps to set up your validator.

 - Bond coins in your `Stash account`.
 These coins will be used as stake for the security of the network and can be slashed.

-Make sure not to bond your entire coin balance since in that case you will be unable to pay transaction fees from your `Stash account`.
+- Make sure not to bond your entire coin balance since in that case you will be unable to pay transaction fees from your `Stash account`.

+- Make sure that your bond amount must be equal or greater than the minimum validation amount.
+For testnets, this is 500,000 Karma Coins.

 - Access the testnet's web app on [testnet.karmaco.in](https://testnet.karmaco.in/#/explorer) and complete the steps below in it.